 Often a nightmare for anyone trying to format a CV.
 Depending on the type of CV you’re preparing you may or may not want to use boxes and different formats.

 For designers, this is perfectly normal and can help to demonstrate your creative flair and thought process.
 For other disciplines though, it’s often better to go with a clean and simple design.
 I understand why people like to use boxes and borders for certain sections of their CV, however they don’t always translate when viewed with different tools, and if converting a PDF to Word, all formatting will be lost and send everything out of sync.

 Perhaps a smaller detail, but to keep it looking professional, be consistent.
 Switching between “realised” and “realized”, for example, may be seen as a candidate not paying attention to detail (so if you do this, make sure one of your listed skills isn’t “paying attention to detail”).

 5. Extra touches to avoid

-Depending on industry, in addition to not using borders, it also a good idea to not use different colours, backgrounds or clip art.
+Depending on industry, in addition to not using borders, it’s also a good idea to not use different colours, backgrounds or clip art.
 Italics should also be considered twice before use.
-Of course, if you’re a visual designer this may not apply, but be sure to format your CV as a PDF and if submitting it to a recruitment agency, ensure they won’t covert it to another format when sending to end clients.

 So there you have it, 5 quick fixes you can apply in under 5 minutes.